DogeTheBeast/College_notes/1st Year/Second Term/ENGL 110/Gothic Culture.md

 # Gothic Culture

+## Connection between Literature and the Human Psyche

+Psychoanalytic

 ### What makes Gothic culture which is based around things that we do not want to experience ourselves, intriguing and inviting to many readers ?

 -